Over Four Million Voters To Participate In Balochistan LG Polls - UrduPoint

 The list of nominated candidates will be displayed on April 19.
 The scrutiny of nomination papers will continue till April 22, after which appeals against the decisions of Returning Officers will be filed from April 23 to 26 and decisions will be taken on April 27 to 30.

-The Election Commission of Pakistan has finalizing all arrangements for free, transparent and peaceful holding of the local bodies election in Balochistan on May 29.
+The Election Commission of Pakistan is finalizing all arrangements for free, transparent and peaceful holding of the Local Body election in Balochistan on May 29.